 Math and science teachers can introduce students to What If?, the website that takes questions submitted by readers and then uses math, physics and fun to provide simple drawings and extreme conclusions.
 Recent questions consider how many model rocket engines it would take to launch a real rocket and what impact a huge diamond meteor would have on hitting Earth, submitted by an eight year old.
 Many discussions involve explosions.
 Are we surprised?
 The author, Randal Munroe, also writes the webcomic xkcd.com — not all of which is suitable for youngsters and liberal arts majors, or so he says.

 The NY Museum of Math website has a page filled with paper puzzles, fun if not exactly funny.
 MOMATH also features three dimensional puzzles at its MathMONDAY Maker page.
 For laugh-out-loud fun teen students may enjoy the Math Education section of this site at the University of Utah.
 Math teachers will likely laugh at the other nine sections.

-Update, April 2014: After offering a long list of strategies for infusing humor into the classroom, Rutgers professor Maurice Elias concludes, in an Edutopia blog post, “Let’s add some more enjoyment to school.
+After offering a long list of strategies for infusing humor into the classroom, Rutgers professor Maurice Elias concludes, in an Edutopia blog post mentioned above, “Let’s add some more enjoyment to school.
 We don’t need guffaws — a smile and a little levity can go a long way.
 It’s time for us educators to take humor more seriously.”